adityamenon/ncExSol/README.md

     2. My current integration still mock the API, so they're more at a functional level.
 Need more tests that actually also rely on the real APIs.
-        1. Doing this would require figuring out a configuration setup to provide real access tokens to these APIs as well, and probably running a separate docker container for it, too much complication to complete the test.
+        1. Doing this would require figuring out a configuration setup to provide real access tokens to these APIs as well, and probably running a separate docker container for it, too much complication to complete the assignment.
     3. Supertest library doesn't appear to support the `response.format` shortcut I liked to use in my routes for responding in two different formats.
 Need to raise a PR to supertest to fix this.
 2. Geocoding information caching